Pact of Free Cities: Aims

 The goals of the signatories include sharing information about best practices in urban development, housing crisis, and global warming.
 They also are lobbying for European Union policies that are tailored for cities and for the ability to access European funding directly, rather than through national governments which have been accused of politicizing the disbursal of funds.
 Karácsony sees such direct access as a good alternative to blanket defunding of EU countries under rule of law conditionality.

 In 2020, the mayors criticized the Polish government for its stance on climate change (it was the only EU country not to agree to become carbon-neutral by 2050).
 Trzaskowski wanted to be able to access European Green Deal funds in order to implement environmentally friendly policies in Warsaw.
 In August 2020, the mayors declared support for the 2020 Belarusian protests, stating "The future of Belarus should be in the hands of Belarusians, and not of Europe's last dictator, Alexander Lukashenko and his aides".
 In 2021, Hřib stated that the pact sent "a clear message that there are strong actors in Visegrad who are committed to liberal and progressive values of the EU".

 Reception

 The pact is opposed by Visegrád national governments.
-However, transparency advocates, the mayor of Berlin, Michael Müller, and the European Green Party declared their support.
+However, transparency advocates, mayor of Berlin Michael Müller, and the European Green Party declared their support.

 Members

-As of February 2023, the alliance has 34 member cities.
+As of February 2025, the alliance has 39 member cities.